Bad Values but Good Behavior: Learning Highly Misspecified Bandits and MDPs: Description of Algorithms and Proofs of Theorems

 Thus,

 Therefore regret at any time $t$ is

 where $\Delta_i$ is the sub-optimality gap $\mu_k - \mu_i$.
 Thus cumulative regret is $\sum_{t=1}^T \mathrm{Regret}_t = O(\Delta_{\max}\sqrt{T})$. \end{proof}

+\begin{remark} Note that our regret guarantee in Theorem \ref{thm:bandit_eps_greedy_app} does not depend upon the $l_\infty$ misspecification error (or any measure of misspecification) and depends only on the suboptimality gap.
+Our experiments illustrated in Appendix \ref{subsec:exp_bandits} corroborate this. \end{remark}

-We prove Proposition \ref{thm:G_delta}, that was presented in the main paper.
-To recall we shall show that the \emph{robust observation region} is not an open set. \begin{proposition} The \emph{robust observation region} $\cC_k$ is a $G_\delta$ set, that is a countable intersection of open sets. \end{proposition}
+The reason that we demand explicitly for $\bm{\mu}$ to be an interior point of $\cC_k$, is because $\cC_k$is not necessarily an open set, as shown in Proposition \ref{thm:G_delta_app}. \begin{proposition} The \emph{robust observation region} $\cC_k$ is a $G_\delta$ set, that is a countable intersection of open sets. \end{proposition}

 \begin{proof} Note that the for any arbitrary but fixed sampling distribution $\{\alpha(i)\}_{i = 1}^K$ belonging in the $K$ dimensional simplex $\Delta_{\mathrm{K}}$, we have

 is an open set as the set $\Theta_k$ is an open set and the projection operator is continuous.
 Now, since any sampling distribution $\{\alpha(i)\}_{i = 1}^K$ are rationals, that is $\{\alpha(i)\}_{i = 1}^K \in \mathbb{Q}^\mathrm{K}$, we have